-International Advocacy in second year, through which the team members are selected for the following year.
+International Advocacy in second year, through which the team members are selected for the following year

-Participation on the Niagara team carries 2 credit hours, will be graded and satisfies the major paper writing requirements
+Participation on the Niagara team (2 credit hours); satisfies the major paper writing requirements

 2068.03B: Ocean Law and Policy: International Fisheries.
 This seminar focuses on international fishery regimes and will deal with the problems of fishery development and management in the law of the sea, from national, regional and global perspectives.
 The approach will be both comparative and interdisciplinary.